woguaiwo/JazzMusic-Recognition/README.md

 The model combines the features of Mel-Spectrogram, MFCC, Chroma Features, Zero-Crossing Rate, Spectral Centroid, and Spectral Roll-off.

-The model achieves a final accuracy of 96%.
+The latest version model(Version 2-5) achieves a final accuracy of 96%.